 Having Your Car Impounded After a DUI

-Motorists may have their car impounded after committing a second or third drunk driving offense within a given period of time (usually five years).
+Under some state DUI laws, drivers may have their car impounded after committing a second or third drunk driving offense within a given period of time (usually five years).
 This vehicle impoundment has the goal of deterring future drunk driving incidents by removing the vehicle from the driver's control.
-Vehicle confiscation for a DUI or DWI almost always is limited to repeat offenders and it has become much less common with the proliferation of Ignition Interlock Devices (IIDs), which prevent intoxicated drivers from starting their car.
+Vehicle confiscation for a DUI or DWI almost always is limited to repeat offenders and it has become much less common with the growing use of Ignition Interlock Devices (IIDs), which prevent intoxicated drivers from starting their car.
 Since the IID prevents DUI offenders from driving while drunk again, the reasoning goes, the government no longer has any reason to impound the offender's vehicle.

-Some state courts have also ruled that vehicle confiscation is an excessive punishment in some cases and have limited its use.
+Some state courts have also ruled that vehicle confiscation can be an excessive punishment in some cases and have limited its use.
 This area of DUI-related law continues to evolve, however, so be sure to check the current laws in your state for more information.

-Vehicle confiscation typically is handled through a civil administrative process, rather than as a penalty imposed by the sentencing court following a DUI proceeding.
-An offender usually has the option of an appeal through the civil court after an impoundment rather than through the criminal court that handled the drunk driving charge.
-In most cases, the offender regains possession of the vehicle after paying fines and administrative fees.
-Therefore, vehicle confiscation is considered a deterrent of potential future DUI offenses rather than a permanent solution.
-Vehicle seizure and forfeiture can be permanent in some rare cases, however.
+Vehicle confiscation typically is handled through a civil administrative process, rather than as a penalty imposed by a criminal court following a DUI proceeding.
+You usually have the option of an appeal through the civil court after an impoundment, rather than through the criminal court that handled the drunk driving charge.
+In most cases, you may regain possession of the vehicle after paying fines and administrative fees.
+Vehicle confiscation is considered a deterrent of potential future DUI offenses rather than a permanent solution.
+However, vehicle seizure and forfeiture can be permanent in some rare cases.

 In Florida, for instance, a motorist convicted of driving under the influence is subject to vehicle confiscation and forfeiture if his or her license was suspended or revoked at the time because of a prior DUI conviction.
 Other states have similar rules in place.